1v4r/home-assistant/A550/README.md

 ## Install

-Copy the `custom_components/a550` folder into your Home Assistant config directory:
+Copy the files into your Home Assistant config directory:

 ```text
 /config/custom_components/a550